bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

 This shows which pads on the circuit board correspond to which TTL serial lines.

+TODO: Put some pictures of a Seagate Central circuit board with leads soldered to it into a folder in the project.

 You will need to connect a TTL to RS232 converter to the leads coming from the Seagate Central in order to use a standard RSR232 serial connection to your terminal/computer.